MarcusResell/ethereum-angular-marketplace/README.md

 ## Running tests
 To run the test, browse the project directory and run the command `truffle test`, you should see all tests executing successfully.
+All tests are located in the `tests` folder.

 ## Troubleshooting
 If you are getting weird errors visiting the site, try running `truffle migrate --reset` first.